SAP-samples/connecting-systems-services-integration-suite-codejam/exercises/08-expose-integration-flow-api-management/README.md

 ### Business Technology Platform connectivity

 The Business Technology Platform connectivity policy is available in the Business Accelerator Hub - https://hub.sap.com/policytemplate/Cloud_Platform_Connectivity.
 To import it into our tenant, we will need to copy it from the Discover section in API Management.

+> Alternatively you can import the policy template included in the assets folder - [Cloud_Platform_Connectivity.zip](assets/api-management/Cloud_Platform_Connectivity.zip).
+To import it, go to `Design > APIs > Policy Templates > Import button`.

 🧭 Take some time to explore what's documented for the [Business Technology Platform connectivity policy template](https://hub.sap.com/policytemplate/Cloud_Platform_Connectivity).
 Pay particular attention to the `getcredential` and `getoauthtoken` steps as these are the steps that we will need to update later.